fregante/iphone-inline-video/readme.md

 // this enables the inline playback makeVideoPlayableInline(video);

-// once enabled, the video element is enabled to be played inline from anything else, but it still needs user interaction to start the download video.addEventListener('touchstart', () => video.play());
+// the video element will be played inline through its standard methods,
+// but it still needs user interaction to start the download
+// fullscreen can still be achievable via the normal requestFullscreen() API video.addEventListener('touchstart', () => video.play());
 ```